 It is impossible to agree with these opinions.
 Rather strange is to read about the absence of any mention of the Dirac delta-function among the generalized functions of Sobolev, since δ obviously belongs to each of the spaces (Cmcomp)∗.

-Disappointing is the total neglect of the classical treatise of Sobolev which was a deskbook of many specialists in functional analysis and partial differential equations for decades.14 Finally, Schwartz was not recruited in 1997 and did not participate in a`world war.
-Therefore, there were some other reasons for him to neglect the Sobolev book which contains the principally new Sobolev based his pioneering results in numerical integration on developing the theory of the Fourier transform of distributions which was created by Schwartz.
+Disappointing is the total neglect of the classical treatise of Sobolev which was a deskbook of many specialists in functional analysis and partial differential equations for decades.14 Finally, Schwartz was not recruited in 1997 and did not participate in a world war.
+Therefore, there were some other reasons for him to neglect the Sobolev book which contains the principally new applications of distrubution theory to computer science.
+Sobolev based his pioneering results in numerical integration on developing the theory of the Fourier transform of distributions which was created by Schwartz.

 Therefore, we can agree only in part with the following statement by Schwartz [11,p.
 236]: